 - They are costly.
-The price of MREs can be too expensive, especially when you consider the content of each MRE.
+The price of MREs can be too expensive, especially when considering each MRE’s content.
 Some people may even find the contents lacking in taste and quality.

 - The packaging is not as secure as canned food.
 Although designed for rough conditions and preferred for being lightweight, their foil pouches are also susceptible to puncture.

-Food bars are the go-to energy sources for people living fast-paced lives who usually don’t have the time to sit down for a proper meal.
+Food bars are the go-to energy sources for fast-paced people who usually don’t have the time to sit down for a proper meal.
 Although not intended to substitute for a decent meal, survivalists may want to include a stash in their stockpile as it makes for a great snack.

-You would’ve to ration your freeze-dried, dehydrated, and canned foods in real survival situations.
+In real survival situations, you must ration your freeze-dried, dehydrated, and canned foods.
 One way of doing this is opting for food bars instead of popping a can of Spam open.

 The Pros of Food Bars